I came face to face with a wolverine in a zoo recently. The exhibit was icy, and I wondered how these animals survived these temperatures.

 Which Animals Do Wolverines Eat?

 Wolverines will go after small prey, generally up to their size.
-However, mostly wolverines like to eat what has already been hunted.
+However, most wolverines like to eat what has already been hunted.
 Their love of carrion is why they are known as scavengers.

 Wolverines will rarely hunt large animals or humans.
-They prefer to feast on carrion, the carcasses of dead animals that have been left by larger animals such as bears and wolves.
+They prefer to feast on carrion, the carcasses of dead animals left by larger animals such as bears and wolves.

-The male wolverine can travel up to 1000 km/2 while in search of food.
+The male wolverine can travel up to 1000 km/2 while searching for food.
 The females have a much lower range, generally limited to 100 km/2.

 Wolverines have been called cruel as they do not always kill their prey.
 With reindeer, they may paralyze it by biting it on the spine.